Balanta

 - Environmental Practices

-- Environmental practices focus on sustainable agriculture and conservation of natural resources, reflecting a deep connection to the land.
+- Sustainable agricultural practices are emphasized, reflecting a deep connection to and respect for the land.

 - Rituals